The Michigan Reform Plan

 Michigan does not need one more narrow program.
 Michigan needs a governing plan big enough to match the scale of the challenge.

-The Michigan Reform Plan brings together seven major initiatives that work as one:
+The Michigan Reform Plan brings together eight major initiatives that work as one:

 1. MI-Care